PratyayKoley/ML-notes-for-reference/README.md

 # Machine Learning Notes

 Welcome to my Machine Learning notes repository.
 These notes are written in Markdown (.md) format for better presentation and ease of reference.
+IDE used is VS Code.
 This repository is intended to serve as a comprehensive guide and reference for various topics in Machine Learning.

 ## Repository Structure